TeachMeInc/SWAG-SDK/docs/unity/installation.md

 If your game is for [AddictingGames.com](https://www.addictinggames.com):

 1. Choose the `Addicting Games` provider under the **SDK** header.
-2. Enter your game's title and your API key under the **Addicting Games** header.
+2. Enter your game's API Key under the **Addicting Games** header.

 ### For Shockwave.com

 If your game is for [Shockwave.com](https://www.shockwave.com):

 1. Choose the `Shockwave` provider under the **SDK** header.
-2. Enter your game's Shockwave keyword under the **Shockwave** header.
+2. Enter your game's Shockwave Keyword under the **Shockwave** header.

 ::: info
 You can view a full list of the configuration options available [here](/unity/script-reference/AddictingGames/SWAGConfig)